JamesCC/VMXProxyPy/README.md

 The -g option will present a GUI for providing the configuration or altering options already provided on the command line.

+The -z (--delay) and -x (--discard) options are only for stress testing the app, they will make performance worse - *please don't use them*.

 Windows users can use a compiled version of the script, to avoid needing to install python.
 By default it starts the GUI unless you give it options.